josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 - access is decoupled from moral suspicion
 - difference is treated as normal variation

 This requires political courage — not rhetorical recycling.

+Restrictions on civil or medical rights do not repair declining living standards; they merely convert economic loss into moral theatre.

 ---